kogo59/The_Central_Caucasus_and_Bashan/chapters/07_Chapter.md

 one else was forthcoming, and it was not probable that we should put his ability to a very severe trial, he was engaged to be our pioneer on the morrow.

-*June 29th.* —We were up betimes, and starting before 5 A.M., on as fine a morning as ever rejoiced the heart of a mountaineer, climbed to an old church perched on a lofty brow 1,500 feet above the village.
+*June 29th.* — We were up betimes, and starting before 5 A.M., on as fine a morning as ever rejoiced the heart of a mountaineer, climbed to an old church perched on a lofty brow 1,500 feet above the village.
 This building is regarded with great reverence by the inhabitants, and is made an object of pilgrimage;